Did you know that Binance is ranked in the top five most popular cryptocurrency exchanges in the world, based on trading volume?

 Binance doesn't charge any deposit fee for any crypto asset.
 Thankfully, Binance has trading pairs with USDT, ETH, and BTC.
 However, Binance doesn't have a trading pair with fiat.

-After you’ve deposited your cryptocurrency into Binance, you can start trading.
+After you've deposited your cryptocurrency into Binance, you can start trading.
 However, make sure that you keep an eye on the trading fees!
-The majority of the time, you’re going to be dealing with centralized exchanges, which means that Binance is going to take a percentage of the trades you make.
+It's a peer trading exchange, which means that Binance is going to take a percentage of the trades you make for being the middle man.

 The number of that percentage that Binance takes varies by two things: